CS3219-AY2324S1/ay2324s1-course-assessment-g28/backend/services/question/README.md

 1. Ensure that no other instances of MongoDB are running at port 27018
 2. Install all required dependencies (e.g. `npm ci`).
-3. Open `scripts/populate_sample_data.js`.
-   _if you are running the question mongoDB database at a custom-set specific port, make sure to set the `MONGO_URI` variable to the URI of your local questions mongodb, if not just leave it as the default.
-This is the same as configured in the local docker-compose file._
+3. If you are running the question mongoDB database at a custom-set specific port, open `scripts/populate_sample_data.js` and make sure to set the `MONGO_URI` variable to the URI of your local questions mongodb, if not just leave it as the default.
+This is the same as configured in the local docker-compose file.
 4. Run `node scripts/populate_sample_data.js` which will add the questions into the database.

 ## Information